Awards and recognition

 DVS has expanded its service delivery network to address the increasing demand on services, reduce waiting times and provide the public with greater access to services beyond DVS Centres, through the following initiatives:

-- New metropolitan Authorised Inspection Stations (AIS): Appointment of new AIS throughout the metropolitan area, reducing customer waiting times for vehicle examinations.
+- New metropolitan Authorised Inspection Stations: Appointment of new Authorised Inspection Stations throughout the metropolitan area, reducing customer waiting times for vehicle examinations.

 - Alternative Service Delivery Channels - Australia Post (AP): collaborative approach allowing AP to deliver full licensing services to a growing and diverse customer base.